ePages-de/epages-docs/pages/apps/getting-started.md

 Following content to be discussed with Oli/Alessandro.
 {% endcallout %}

-Requests to the API can only be made using HTTPS to grant access to authorised users only.
+Requests to the API can only be made using HTTPS to enable secure, confident and unaltered data transmission and to grant access to authorised users only.
-All URLs start with https://xyz.com/api/.
+All URLs start with /rs/.
 If we change the API in backward-incompatible ways, we'll add a version marker and maintain stable support for the old URLs.

 # Error handling

 The API uses HTTP response codes to indicate success or failure of a request.
 That means, the 2xx range indicates success, the 4xx range indicates validation errors or problems with the provided parameters whereas the 5xx range indicates errors on our side.

 {% callout info Sometimes ...
 HTML responses... %}
 Generally, you can expect a JSON response, when making an API request.
-Due to internal technial issues, however, in the 4xx and 5xx range HTML responses can occur, see [the example for the 4xx response](page:apps-getting-started#a-typical-http-4xx-response-could-look-like-this).
+Due to internal technial reasons, however, in the 4xx and 5xx range HTML responses can occur, see [the example for the 4xx response](page:apps-getting-started#a-typical-http-4xx-response-could-look-like-this).
 {% endcallout %}

 ## A typical HTTP 2xx response could look like this:

-**Status**
+### Status

 200 OK

-**Headers**
+### Headers

 {% highlight text %}
 Content-Length: 45